Assistive Agent Optimization: How AI Decides What to Recommend

 The bottleneck principle.
 Improving a weak gate has disproportionate impact.
 If your weakest gate sits at and you raise it to , your overall survival increases by a factor of .
 Raising a strong gate from to gains only .
 Your weakest gate is always the highest-leverage fix.

-The Rendering Gate: Where Most Websites Silently Fail
+The Infrastructure Gate: Where Most Websites Silently Fail

 The problem: most AI bots do not execute JavaScript.